red5pro/streaming-html5/src/page/test/conference-streams-api/README.md

+# WARNING: DEPRECATED

+> This example uses the streams API to recognize updated subscriber listings.
+The latest conference example - which uses Shared Objects to determine subscriber listings - can be found in [conference](../conference)

 # Conference Chat
 This example demonstrates multi-party communication using Red5 Pro.
 It also demonstrates using servlet requests on the server.